centrifuge/documentation/docs/getting-started/tools.md

 # Recommended tools

-To quickly get started, there are two services that will make your life easier:
+To get started quickly, there are two services that will make your life easier:

 <!--## Ethereum Wallet (TBD if included)
 To be able to send and receive payments and convert from fiat to crypto the user must have a wallet that is funded with ETH.-->